 HIIT has become popular in the exercise world, as it is done faster, creates a schedule to follow, and the results are proven!
-HIIT historically has been used with bodybuilders and athletes who need Continue Reading →
+HIIT historically has been used with bodybuilders and athletes who need the intense weight training combined with cardio.
+HIIT is much more effective than normal cardio because of the intensity of the workout being higher.
+High Intensity Interval Training also helps increase your anaerobic and aerobic endurance while burning more fat than ever.
+Continue Reading →

 Tag Archives | exercise